When is The Apprentice 2018 on TV? BBC1 start date, contestants, advisers and more

 When is The Apprentice back on TV?

 There isn’t a confirmed air date or time for the next series of The Apprentice to start.
-However, what we do know for certain is that the show is going to be back on BBC1 in October.
+However, what we do know for certain is that the show is going to be back on BBC1 on Wednesday 3rd October at 9pm.

 How do we know this?
 Well, Lord Sugar tweeted the good news himself: